nkhearn/TheWord/README.md

 ## Project Overview

 The core functionality of the app revolves around generating a unique word every hour based on a user-defined "salt" (a master password).
-This word is derived by hashing the current time (formatted as `yyyy-MM-dd-HH`) combined with the salt using the SHA-256 algorithm.
+This word is derived by hashing the current time (formatted as `yyyy-MM-dd-HH`) combined with the salt using a hashing algorithm.
 The resulting hash is then used to select a word from a predefined list, ensuring that the same word is generated across all devices using the same salt.

 ## Features